edouardpineau/Variational-Recurrent-Neural-Networks-for-Graph-Classification/README.md

 Our paper can be found here: https://rlgm.github.io/papers/9.pdf

-The notebook VRGC.py requires the data that can be downloaded here: https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets
+The notebook VRGC.py requires the data that can be downloaded [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets).

 ### Abstract